 The new moralists love to tell those in the rich West how they will 'have to make sacrifices', how they 'exploit the starving children of the Third World'.
 The choice we are given is between sacrificial altruism or narrow individualism.
+(Charitrol over both the means of production and what they produce (which is then sold back to them in the form of commodities).

-(Charities cash in on the resulting guilt by offering us a feeling of having done something, in exchange for a coin in the collecting tin.)
-Yes, by living in the rich West we do exploit the poor of the Third World - but not personally, not deliberately.
-We can make some changes in our life, boycott, make sacrifices, but the effects are marginal.
-We become aware of the false conflict we are being presented with when we realise that under this global social system we, as individuals, are as locked in our global role as 'exploiters' as others are in their global role as the exploited.
-We have a role in society, but little the state bureaucracy, which does not permit domestic competition but engages in international competition as furiously as any other capitalist nation.
+In the case of the 'West' the surplus value (ie that which is produced over and above the value of the workers' wages) is the property of the corporate managements who keep up a show of domestic competition.
+In the 'East' the surplus value is the property of the state bureaucracy, which does not permit domestic competition but engages in international competition as furiously as any other capitalist nation.
 Big difference.